bashirzadehdanial/jestWorkshop/README.md

 ## Where to find the workshop

-The workshop instructions can be found here: [https://beaumoaj.github.io/jestWorkshop/#0](https://beaumoaj.github.io/jestWorkshop/#0)
+1. Open the workshop instructions which can be found here: [https://beaumoaj.github.io/jestWorkshop/#0](https://beaumoaj.github.io/jestWorkshop/#0)

-You should `fork` and then `clone` the workshop repository which you will find here: [https://github.com/beaumoaj/jestWorkshop](https://github.com/beaumoaj/jestWorkshop).
+1. You should `fork` and then `clone` the workshop repository which you will find here: [https://github.com/beaumoaj/jestWorkshop](https://github.com/beaumoaj/jestWorkshop).
 Note this repository is currently private, I will make it public at the start of the workshop for you to fork it.

 ## Exploring the workshop project